XOW Logo

 The Vault-Keeper (host); Pietro Miuta (villain, thief); Gino Alcari (villain, thief, death)

-Pietro grabbed the sack of silver as Gino followed him out of the store and headed for their hideout.
-Deciding to hide the swag in the Catacombs, they took their wine w/them to mark a trail, and headed down into the eerie place.
-Reaching their desired spot, Pietro suddenly plunged a knife into the back of his partner, for his greed was too much.
-Grabbing the loot, he headed toward the exit, lamp in hand, became disoriented and hopelessly lost.
-He found his way back to Gino's body, and then......the lamp's light went out!
+Pietro and Gino grabbed the sack of silver and fled the store they just robbed.
+They decided to hide the swag in the Catacombs until the heat was off and took their wine with them to mark a trail.
+Once they got deep enough inside, Pietro plunged a knife into the back of his partner, wanting all the loot for himself.
+Grabbing the treasure, he headed toward the exit, lamp in hand, became disoriented and hopelessly lost.
+He found his way back to Gino's body, and then the lamp's light went out!

 Reprinting